-- array - :) You can treat one-dimensional arrays as either row or column vectors. dot (A, v) treats v as a column vector, while dot (v, A) treats v as a row vector.
-This can save you having to type a lot of transposes.

-- <: (Having to use the dot () function for matrix-multiply is messy dot (dot (A, B), C) vs. ABC. - :) Element-wise multiplication is easy: $A \star B$. - :) array is the "default" NumPy type, so it gets the most testing, and is the type most likely to be returned by 3rd party code that uses NumPy. - :) Is quite at home handling data of any number of dimensions. - :) Closer in semantics to tensor algebra, if you are familiar with that. - :) All operations (, /, +, etc.) are elementwise - matrix - : \\ Behavior is more like that of MATLAB® matrices. - <: (Maximum of two-dimensional.
+- array - :) Element-wise multiplication is easy: AB. - : (You have to remember that matrix multiplication has its own operator, @. - :) You can treat one-dimensional arrays as either row or column vectors.
+A @ v treats v as a column vector, while v @ A treats v as a row vector.
+This can save you having to type a lot of transposes. - :) array is the "default" NumPy type, so it gets the most testing, and is the type most likely to be returned by 3rd party code that uses NumPy. - :) Is quite at home handling data of any number of dimensions. - :) Closer in semantics to tensor algebra, if you are familiar with that. - :) All operations (, /, +, etc.) are element-wise. - : (Sparse matrices from scipy.sparse do not interact as well with arrays. - matrix - : \setminus Behavior is more like that of MATLAB® matrices. - <: (Maximum of two-dimensional.
 To hold three-dimensional data you need array or perhaps a Python list of matrix. - <: (Minimum of two-dimensional.
 You cannot have vectors.
 They must be cast as single-column or single-row matrices. - <: (Since array is the default in NumPy, some functions may return an array even if you give them a matrix as an argument.
-This shouldn't happen with NumPy functions (if it does it's a bug), but 3rd party code based on NumPy may not honor type preservation like NumPy does. - :) AB is matrix multiplication, so more convenient for linear algebra. - <: (Element-wise multiplication requires calling a function, multiply (A, B). - <: (The use of operator overloading is a bit illogical: does not work elementwise but / does.
+This shouldn't happen with NumPy functions (if it does it's a bug), but 3rd party code based on NumPy may not honor type preservation like NumPy does. - :) AB is matrix multiplication, so it looks just like you write it in linear algebra (For Python >= 3.5 plain arrays have the same convenience with the @ operator). - <: (Element-wise multiplication requires calling a function, multiply (A, B). - <: (The use of operator overloading is a bit illogical: does not work element-wise but / does. - Interaction with scipy.sparse is a bit cleaner.

 The array is thus much more advisable to use.
+Indeed, we intend to deprecate matrix eventually.